Lucky Bamboo Growth and Care Tips that You Did not Know of

 All Lucky Bamboos with 1 to 9 stalks are considered to be lucky.
 A Lucky Bamboo with 3 stalks is considered the luckiest.

-However, a Lucky Bamboo with 4 stalks should be avoided as they symbolize negativity and a death wish.
+However, a Lucky Bamboo with 4 stalks should be avoided as they symbolize negativity and a wish for death.

 3 layer lucky bamboo plant benefits